21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 5. Barbell front raise

-The barbell front raise is an effective exercise for targeting the anterior deltoids in your shoulders
+The barbell front raise is an effective exercise for targeting the anterior deltoids as you can perform it in various grip widths and hand positions.

-The barbell can allow you to overload the muscles to a greater extent than one would be able to do with dumbbells.
+The barbell allows you to overload the muscles more than you could with dumbbells.

 Barbell front raise